Seychelles: Types of Company

 - A CSL may carry on any business as permitted under the Schedule to the Act - including as an international holding company, a headquarters company, a franchise company, a marketing company, a company holding intellectual property, an investment company, etc.

 - Bearer shares are not permitted

 - Nominee shares are permitted, but the name and address of beneficial owner is required to be disclosed to the Registrar of Companies.
 This information is not made publicly available by the Registrar.

-- There is a minimum of 2 Directors, who may be located outside of the Seychelles;
+- There is a minimum of two directors, who may be located outside the Seychelles

-- Directors' or shareholders' meetings can be hekd anywhere, including by telephone or video-link;
+- Directors' or shareholders' meetings can be held anywhere, including by telephone or video link

-- There is provision for "redomiciliation" - a foreign or Seychelles IBC may be continued as a CSL - and an CSL may redomicile to another jurisdiction.
+- There is provision for "redomiciliation" - a foreign or Seychelles IBC may be continued as a CSL - and a CSL may redomicile to another jurisdiction.